gilesorr/dotbashprompt/README.md

 "bold black" is represented as ... black.
 Making prompts that use this colour appear somewhat broken.
 No fix yet.

-I use Bash 4 on Linux, and Homebrew's Bash 4 on Mac, not Apple's default (and extremely old) Bash 3.
-I don't think I'm using any Bash-4-only constructs, but that may eventually happen which could potentially break some prompts on Mac Bash 3.
+I use Bash 5 on Linux, and Homebrew's Bash 5 on Mac, not Apple's default (and extremely old) Bash 3.
+(MacOS Catalina now defaults to ZSH.)
+I don't think I'm using any Bash-4+-only constructs, but that may eventually happen which could potentially break some prompts on Mac Bash 3.

 ## Acknowledgements